rmarable/ParallelClusterMaker/README.md

 * Identification of the cluster's owner, email address, and department using an easily extendable tagging framework.
 The cluster can also be associated with a specific project identification tag.

+* Deployment into any VPC with valid subnets and a Name tag.

 * Custom AMIs.